World War, 1939-1945--Women

 Identifier: Mss.
 Acc.
 2011.490

-Scope and Contents Approximately eighty letters, 1944-1945, received by George S. Hochberg, of East Orange, New Jersey, primarily during his officer training in the Marine Corps at Parris Island, South Carolina and Camp Lejeune, North Carolina.
+Scope and Contents Approximately eighty letters, written from 1944 to 1945, received by George S. Hochberg, of East Orange, New Jersey, primarily during his officer training in the Marine Corps at Parris Island, South Carolina and Camp Lejeune, North Carolina.
 Before joining the Marine Corps, Hochberg was a student at Yale College in New Haven, Connecticut.
-This collection includes letters from George Hochberg's parents, Rose and Benjamin Hochberg, in New Jersey and brother Jerry in the Pacific, as well as letters from other...
+This collection includes letters from George Hochberg's parents, Rose and Benjamin Hochberg, in New Jersey and brother Jerry in the Pacific, as well as...

 Scope and Contents Diaries and photograph album, circa 1940s, of Virginia Howell of Richmond, Virginia.
 Virginia Howell was married to David Edward Howell, who was in the United States Army during World War II.
 Includes two volumes which contain diary entries, with photographs and letters from Edward Howell attached.
 Diary entries include information about Edward Howell's training at Camp Lee, Virginia, as well as information about Virginia Howell's daily activities and whether she received mail from Edward....